mbober1/RPi-Pico-SSD1306-library/README.md

 This gives you the ability to display a bitmap or array of pixels.
 You need the GFX library to make it easier to create images for your display. (`GFX.hpp` and `GFX.cpp`)

-`logo.hpp` is an example showing how to create bitmaps `fonts.hpp` contains one font.
+`logo.hpp` is an example showing how to create bitmaps.
+`fonts.hpp` contains one font.
 You can download more fonts from https://github.com/adafruit/Adafruit-GFX-Library/tree/master/Fonts

 ## Example